CLARIAH/wp6-missieven/blacklab/install.md

 OK, it appears that

 `CATALINA_HOME` is `/usr/local/Cellar/tomcat/9.0.40/libexec`
-although there is no CATALINA_HOME visible to the shell.
+although there is no `CATALINA_HOME` visible to the shell.
-You can either set such a variable and use it in the ocmmands below, or spell the value out.
+You can either set such a variable and use it in the commands below, or spell the value out.

 It seems that it is not needed to set this variable for TomCat to work.